cpaniaguam/cli-interfaces-ccv-bootcamp/README.md

       python _1_sysarv/_2_script.py 2 inputdata.dat foo
    ```

 While `sys.argv` is a good starting point, it has limitations, especially when dealing with complex inputs or user interactions.
 Imagine passing multiple file paths, flags, or configuration options through the command line.
 Handling these inputs robustly and intuitively can quickly become unwieldy.
-Enter `argparse`
+Enter `argparse`!

 ### `argparse`